When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 Why skip: Not suited for thick, woody branches or overgrown hedges

-Best for Tall Hedges — Worx WG252E
+Best for Tall Hedges: Worx WG252E Pole Hedge Trimmer

 Trimming tall leylandii from ground level using the Worx WG252E.

 It’s not about raw cutting power.
-It’s about reach, control, and avoiding the awkward balance you get when stretching across hedge tops.
-For a closer look at how it performs in practice, see our full Worx WG252E Review.
+It’s about reach, control and avoiding the awkward balance you get when stretching across hedge tops.
+For a closer look at how it performs in practice, see our full Worx WG252E review.

 Specs & Highlights